The AI Productivity Tools Worth Using in 2026

 ChatGPT with web browsing does the same job and is the better choice if you're already in ChatGPT for other tasks.

 NotebookLM for any project where you have a stack of source documents (PDFs, articles, transcripts) and need to interrogate them.
 Free, accurate, sourced.
+The audio-overview feature (which generates a podcast-style summary of your documents) is a genuinely novel way to absorb dense material on a commute.
 [LINK: best AI summarizer tools]

 Specialized tools that quietly save hours